|

-Records fall as Illinois state football Playoffs
+Records fall as Illinois state football Playoffs begin

 11/3/2003